hhhhhhhhhn/Scripts/README.md

 - wr: Opens up your editor for writing markdown, and copies it as html.
 Needs pandoc.
 - waitfor COMMAND: Waits for COMMAND to exit.
-- xwd: Prints the pwd of the shell of the focused X window using xdotool.
+- xorgwd: Prints the pwd of the shell of the focused X window using xdotool.
 - yf: yank file, if markdown as html.
 - yt: see youtube videos
 - ytdl: update youtube videos.
 YT\_FILE (subscription manager OPML file) and